jlangch/venice/doc/readme/ext-shell.md

 ## pid

 Without argument returns the pid (type long) of cureent process.
-With a process-handle (:java.lang.ProcessHandle) it returns the pid for the process represented by the handle.
+With a process-handle (:java.lang.ProcessHandle) it returns the PID for the process represented by the handle.

+_Note: Requires Java 9+_

 ```
 (shell/pid)